Introduction

 Best Practice: Use a Data-Driven Approach to Account Selection

-Here’s how to refine account selection:
+Here’s how to refine your process:

-1. Go Beyond Surface-Level ICP:
+1. Go Beyond Surface-Level ICP

 2. Leverage Intent Data: